concord-consortium/shutterbug.js/README.md

     * They use default Shutterbug server which is specified in `js/default-server.js`.
 When you develop server-side features, you might want to overwrite its value to local server, so all the examples will automatically use it.

 ## Changes ##

+* March 16, 2019 - v1.3.0
+    * Support css rules that are added dynamically, for example styled-components will do this

+* January 16, 2020 - v1.2.0
+    * Switch to using srcdoc attribute for nested iframes, this is necessary to work with newer versions of Chrome

 * December 19, 2017 - v1.1.0
     * Support HTML elements referencing Blob instances (e.g. CSS links or images using href/src="blob:http://example.com/abc-xyz-123")